 Virtually anything.
 Cockroaches are omnivore scavengers, thus they consume any organic food source available.

-Pigeon feces are also being consumed by roaches.
+Pigeon faeces are also being consumed by roaches.
 In fact, they tend to prefer this meal.
-That is why cockroaches are always present in bird infested properties.
-If your building is infested by pigeons, consider bird control procedures prior to cockroach extermination.
+That is why cockroaches are always present in bird-infested properties.
+If your building is infested by pigeons, consider bird control procedures prior to cockroach extermination

 - kitchens - a lot of food and a quick route to the sewer, through your sink